nirgeier/DockerLabs/Labs/002-DockerFile/README.md

 ## 05. Login to DockerHub

-- Login to DockerHub
+- Login to `DockerHub`
-  - Execute `docker login` and enter your Docker Hub credentials when prompted
+  - Execute `docker login` and enter your `DockerHub` credentials when prompted
-  - If you don't have a DockerHub account, create one at https://hub.docker.com/signup
+  - If you don't have a `DockerHub` account, create one at: [https://hub.docker.com/signup](https://hub.docker.com/signup)
-  - You will need to push the image to DockerHub in the next step
+  - You will need to push the image to `DockerHub` in the next step

 ---

 ## 06. - Push the image to DockerHub

 !!! danger "Docker Login Required"
-    You must login to Docker Hub before you can push to DockerHub
+    You must be logged in to `DockerHub` before you can push to `DockerHub`

 - Example: `docker push username/image:tag`